 Presenters and Topics

-This webinar will review findings from the paper and feature on-the-ground perspectives from:
+This webinar reviewed findings from the paper and featured on-the-ground perspectives from:

 - Charis Baz, MPH, senior department analyst at Marin County Health and Human Services

 - Emily Parmenter, MHA, program manager of CommunityConnect, Contra Costa County’s WPC pilot